 You pay a reduced membership fee for your first two years as a full professional member.

 We work to ensure that everyone has secure employment.
 An employer without a collective agreement usually provides a weaker safety net with poorer working conditions for employees.
 If you work for an employer without a collective agreement, you usually have no right to an annual salary review, no income supplement if you become ill and whether the employer pays occupational pension, overtime compensation or offers extra benefits for parental leave varies.
 In order for you to get any of these benefits - without a collective agreement – they must be included in your contract or in their personnel policy.

-If you are working for an employer with no collective agreement, there are many reasons to become a member of the Swedish Association of Graduate Engineers:
+If you are working for an employer with no collective agreement, there are many reasons to become a member of Engineers of Sweden:

 It is not easy to keep track of all your rights and what should be included in your contract, but members can get help from our in-house experts on labour law and employee rights.
 They help you check what you need in your particular position and review your contract to make sure that you get as much as possible of what a collective agreement would automatically entail.
 You will also receive expert help and advice on holiday issues, salary and general pension issues.